 CLSP doesn’t replace your current curriculum.

 Yes, you read that right.
 The Culture of Life Studies Program is a collection of unit studies, short courses, and supplemental educational materials meant to help you slowly integrate pro-life education into your classroom.
 CLSP is not an entire program of books and materials that you have to purchase right now.
 Instead, you choose whatever part of our program best suits the needs of your classroom—whether that’s a printed unit study like Life Is Precious or a downloadable lesson from our online library.

 In our sales department, we often receive requests to purchase the “whole CLSP program.”
 It’s incredible for us to see so much enthusiasm for pro-life education, but a whole pro-life curriculum is not our mission.
 We’re never going to write a pro-life math book, for example, but we want to support teachers by giving them tools they can use to teach pro-life topics while still meeting their education standards.

 Our program is meant to be flexible and adaptable to a variety of educational settings.
-Our lesson library on our website or our supplements like Giving with a Happy Heart: Teaching the Culture of Life in Charles Dickens’ “A Christmas Carol” make it easy for teachers to spend a few classes or even part of a class talking about pro-life topics and teaching students how to live in a way that respects the dignity of each person.
+Our lesson library on our website or our supplements like Giving with a Happy Heart: Teaching the Culture of Life in Charles Dickens’ “A Christmas Carol” make it easy for you to spend a few classes or even part of a class talking about pro-life topics and teaching students how to live in a way that respects the dignity of each person.